Senate Unanimously Passes ROTOR Act

 Key Takeaways:

-• The U.S. Senate unanimously passed the bipartisan ROTOR Act, a sweeping aviation safety bill designed to prevent midair collisions, particularly in response to a fatal crash involving a military aircraft that wasn't broadcasting its location.
+• The U.S. Senate unanimously passed the bipartisan ROTOR Act, sweeping aviation safety legislation aimed at preventing midair collisions, specifically prompted by a crash involving a military aircraft not broadcasting its location.

 See a mistake?
 Contact us.